 The best way to get good credit is to be careful, strategic, and thoughtful as you begin to build your credit history, but if you got off to a rocky start, it’s never too late to clean things up and improve your score.
 Here are our top tips for increasing your credit score:

 The safest way to use credit is to treat it like a payment source vs. a borrowing tool—meaning don’t spend what you don’t have.
 Creating (and following) a budget helps make sure your spending aligns with your priorities because you make intentional decisions about where you want your money to go.

-YNAB’s budgeting app makes it easy not to slip into debt accidentally.
+YNAB’s money management app and method makes it easy not to slip into debt accidentally.
 You assign the money that you already have into different budgeting categories.
 When you spend money, you enter a transaction, identify which budget category the spending comes from, and select how you paid—if you paid with a credit card, the software automatically moves the amount from your budget category to the category for your credit card payment.

 When it’s time to make your credit card payment, all of the money you need to cover your purchases has already been set aside in that category.
 Voila!
 No debt or interest!